 Lymph is a clear-to-white fluid made of:

-- White blood cells, especially lymphocytes, the cells that attack bacteria in the blood
+- White blood cells, especially lymphocytes, the cells that attack bacteria in the blood and body tissues

 - Fluid from the intestines called chyle, which contains proteins and fats